Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 30 days

-Operating drone within 500 ft horizontal or 250 ft vertical of local detention facility without consent (Current law through 12/31/2026)
+Operating a drone within 500 feet horizontal or 250 feet vertical of a local detention facility without written consent (current through December 31, 2026)

 ClassificationMisdemeanor